ali-zargari/CS-157A-Project-DishSocial/README.md

    npm install

 4. **Verify Installation**
-    - Look for a `node_modules` folder in the "Server" directory to confirm that the dependencies have been installed.
+    - Look for a `node_modules` folder in the "Client" directory to confirm that the dependencies have been installed.

 ### For macOS: